 Becoming an RD is, without a doubt, the best way to build a career in the nutrition industry.
 I’m not saying that it’s impossible for non-RDs to have specialized knowledge, to accurately assess the evidence, to be smart and to have great contributions in the field.
 But RDs receive a well-rounded and in-depth education, and those two letters are a strong signal that the person I’m talking to is informed by the same science-based principles that I follow.
 It’s the only nationally recognized credential for nutrition experts, and within the industry it opens a lot of doors.
 The only thing we need to improve is recognition of the RD credential among the general public!

 RDs are some of the best colleagues you could ask for.
 Because of the trust I just mentioned (and also because we all busted our butts so hard to get here), there is an incredible amount of camaraderie within the RD profession.
-We build each other up, help each other out, refer contacts, share resources, you name it!
+We refer contacts, share resources, build each other up, and help each other out.
 There’s no way that I could have gotten as far as I’ve come without the amazing support I’ve had from the great RDs I’ve been lucky enough to learn from.

 There is a wealth of opportunity out there for RDs to build our own unique career paths.
 The diversity of career options in this field was something that drew me toward working in nutrition, and after a year in the trenches I’m not disappointed with what I’ve found.
 Even though most jobs are in the clinical setting, if you make the right efforts there are a million ways to specialize and turn your passions into what you do for a living.
-After my internship I knew that healthcare was NOT for me, but I was able to apply my nutrition skills and my love for the culinary arts into my current job, where I do nutrition analysis for restaurants and have never been happier.
+After my internship I knew that I would be happier not working in a hospital, but I was able to apply my nutrition skills and obsession with the culinary arts into my current job, where I do nutrition analysis and consulting for restaurants and have never been happier.
 And I would be remiss if I didn’t mention blogging; I see so much potential in this medium for making a real impact as an RD, and I look forward to working toward a lot of big dreams here in this space.
 There’s some stereotyping of RDs as anal-retentive, detail-oriented types, but the field is wide open for innovations from creative minds, trailblazers, and free-thinkers of all kinds.
 If you’re passionate about nutrition and good food, get in here and make your mark!